Shubhrajit2399/World_Billionaires_Analysis/README.md

 # python_data_sc_projects
-This Repository is built for Different Data Science Projects
+This Repository is built for Different Data Science Projects.